Phronesis (band): Biography

-The original lineup of the band was Jasper Høiby, Magnus Hjorth and Anton Eger, their debut release was Organic Warfare (Loop Records).
+The original lineup of the band was Jasper Høiby, Magnus Hjorth and Anton Eger.
+Their debut release was Organic Warfare (Loop Records).
 The band's distinctive sound with an accent on strong melodies and propulsive grooves was audible from this first album.
 In 2009 Magnus Hjorth was replaced by Ivo Neame and this lineup continues.
-Phronesis first attracted the attention of the UK jazz press in 2009 with the release of their second album Green Delay, receiving critical acclaim from The Guardian, John Fordham referring to their "infectious, accessible sound".
+Phronesis first attracted the attention of the UK jazz press in 2009 with the release of their second album, Green Delay, receiving critical acclaim from The Guardian, John Fordham referring to their "infectious, accessible sound".

 The trio's third album, Alive, was recorded live at The Forge, London in March 2010 and released later that year on British label Edition Records, and featured guest US drummer Mark Guiliana.
-The album was named as ‘Jazz Album of the Year’ by Jazzwise.
-They were nominated for ‘Best Jazz Ensemble’ in the Parliamentary Jazz Awards 2010, featured on the front cover of Jazzwise Magazine and nominated for ‘Best Jazz Act’ at the MOBO Awards of that year.
+The album was named as Jazz Album of the Year by Jazzwise.
+They were nominated for Best Jazz Ensemble in the Parliamentary Jazz Awards 2010, featured on the front cover of Jazzwise magazine and nominated for Best Jazz Act at the MOBO Awards of that year.

-In 2011 the band toured internationally, performing at New York's Jazz Standard, the Rochester International Jazz Festival, Montreal Jazz Festival and Ottawa Jazz Festivals.
-At Brecon Jazz Festival the band premiered their project entitled Pitch Black, performing in a completely darkened auditorium and playing compositions from Green Delay which was composed after Høiby's sister had gone blind.
-This concert received rapturous reviews from audience and critics alike, "a unique, unmissable triumph" wrote the Telegraph's critic James Lacho in a 5-star review.
+In 2011 the band toured internationally, performing at New York's Jazz Standard, the Rochester International Jazz Festival, Montreal Jazz Festival and the Ottawa Jazz Festival.
+At Brecon Jazz Festival the band premiered their project entitled Pitch Black, performing in a completely darkened auditorium and playing compositions from Green Delay, which was composed after Høiby's sister had gone blind.
+This concert received rapturous reviews from audience and critics alike; "a unique, unmissable triumph" wrote the Telegraph's critic James Lacho in a 5-star review.
 The Guardian critic described the experience: "After the opening number, all doors were sealed and the lights went down, obliging us to concentrate on nothing but vivid, 3D sound, beautifully mixed by August Wanngren.
 This triumphant concert was dedicated to Høiby's sister, who lost her sight five years ago."
-Pitch Black was repeated in Germany and at a sold out show in London Jazz Festival in the Purcell Room in November 2011 where the All About Jazz reviewer drew attention to "Ripples of tension swimming through the audience alongside the band's writhing polyrhythms were so palpable that a concerned Høiby repeatedly enquired after their wellbeing."
+Pitch Black was repeated in Germany and at a sold-out show in London Jazz Festival in the Purcell Room in November 2011, where the All About Jazz reviewer said, "Ripples of tension swimming through the audience alongside the band's writhing polyrhythms were so palpable that a concerned Høiby repeatedly enquired after their wellbeing."